 One of the more specialized programs the theatre has is a program that works with students who have cerebral palsy.
 This opportunity gives those with CP the opportunity to either write AND/OR to perform in special productions designed with their capabilities and gifts in mind.

 I kid you not, my heart skipped a beat when I heard this!!

 Remember that I mentioned that this was a youth theatre – one that is designed to nurture and entertain young audiences.
 One of the other amazing opportunities this venue offers is that of summer camps and workshops.
 Once school is out for the summer, those with budding talent or a tremendous love for theatre can fill their summer with acting, singing, dancing and more!

 Some of the options include musical intensive theatre classes, production workshops, audition prep and more!
 There are opportunities offered for a variety of age ranges from preschool all the way up to high school!

 In fact, my high school-aged son was hosted in early June in the musical theatre intensive class for high schoolers.
-You can read more about that experience in my upcoming post (I’ll link it when it’s done ~ wink, wink)
+You can read more about that experience in my post detailing his experience.

 Just Scratched The Surface

 All in all, we learned so much that morning at the Orlando Repertory Theatre!
 However, I know that we just barely scratched the surface when it comes to all the REP does for the youth in Central Florida.
 Nonetheless, I’m sure that this provides you with a wealth of insight into what Orlando Reperatory Theatre hopes to accomplish in this community.
 Be sure to check them out ~ be it on stage or in the audience!

 If you have any more questions, do not hesitate to visit their website at https://www.orlandorep.com/